 Diane serves on the boards of The Saint Paul and Minnesota Community Foundations, The College of Saint Scholastica, and Propel Nonprofits.

-Thank you to our former LOCUS Leadership Team members for leaving a legacy and foundation for our current efforts!
+Thank you to our former LOCUS Leadership Team members for leaving a powerful legacy and firm foundation for our current efforts!

 - Kristell Caballero Saucedo